hubgit/web-resource/README.md

 # web-resource

-A JavaScript interface for fetching HTTP resources.
+A JavaScript interface for fetching HTTP resources from the web.

-Provided as a Polymer web component, but the JS classes can be used independently.

 ## Features